-How to Finance a Small Business Purchase
+Multiple Ways on How to Finance a Business Purchase

 1. Personal Funds

-The first and easiest source of financing for your next business purchase is using your own money.
+The first and easiest source of financing for your next business acquisition is using your own money.
 You might have enough funds in your bank to buy the business.
 Having stock investments can also be a potential source of funding.

 2. Small Business Loan (SBA Loan)